tonghuikang/blog/_posts/2026-09-12-worldview-updates.md

 Here are some examples I could think of that might still be true in 10 years.

-- You still probably cannot sue model providers for the faults in arbitrary model outputs.
+- You probably still cannot sue model providers for the faults in arbitrary model outputs.
     There might still be humans who are responsible for understanding work done by superintelligent AI, and making decisions on how to allocate resources.
 - Airplanes already have autopilot.
     The pilot might just need to press a few buttons to fly a plane from one location to another.
     However, we still need two pilots to fly every plane, and we seem likely to continue requiring this.
+    Similarly, humans might still need to sign off [^sin-eater] on plans that involve a lot of risk or resources.

 Given that you might not earn an income in 10 years, there might be some things that you want to give up.